The people on remote islands tend to be a bit closed-minded, like people in small, isolated towns in the Great Plains.

 …or we could end up in a courthouse.

 And then we’ll head for Honduras via Nicaragua, by land of course, against all the travel warnings along this route before heading back home where a 3-way drug war is currently in progress in our city.
-“Be glad you’re going to Honduras” we tell ourselves, “Be glad you’re going there for an unknown amount of time and that you’re not going to Haiti.”
+“Be glad you’re going to Honduras” we tell ourselves, “Be glad you’re going there for an unknown amount of time and that you’re not going to Haiti for a wedding.”
 And then we remind ourselves, “You could still end up in Haiti.
 You could end up back in Myanmar.
 Don’t congratulate yourself on Honduras just yet.”